PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Experiment

 \subsection{Evaluation Metrics}

-We use the average distance ADD and average distance for symmetric objects ADD-S as metrics.
-Given the set of object point cloud $\mathcal{O}$, the ground truth pose $[R^*, T^*]$ and predicted pose $[R, T]$, ADD and ADD-S are defined as follows:
+We use the average distance (ADD) and average distance for symmetric objects (ADD-S) as metrics.
+Given the set of object point cloud $\mathcal{O}$ with $m$ points, the ground truth pose $[R^*, T^*]$ and predicted pose $[R, T]$, ADD, and ADD-S are defined as follows:

-In the YCB-Video dataset, we report the area under ADD-S and ADD(S) curve (AUC) following \cite{xiang2017posecnn} and set the maximum threshold of AUC to be 0.1m.
+In the YCB-Video dataset, we report the area under ADD-S and ADD(S) curve (AUC) following \cite{xiang2017posecnn} and set the maximum threshold of success cases to be 0.1m.
 The ADD(S) computes ADD-S for symmetric objects and ADD for others.
-In the Occlusion LineMOD dataset, we report the accuracy of ADD(S) distance less than 10\% of the diameter of the object (ADD(S)-0.1).
+In the Occlusion LineMOD dataset, we report the accuracy of ADD(S) with distance less than 10\% (ADD(S)-0.1) and 5\% (ADD(S)-0.05) of the diameter of the objects.